-Fellows will be required to present the results of their research at a Bay-Delta Science Conference (2018) or State of the Estuary Conference (2017 or 2019), either as a poster or oral presentation.
+Fellows will be required to present the results of their research at a Bay-Delta Science Conference (2018 or 2020) or State of the Estuary Conference (2019), either as a poster or oral presentation.
 The conferences are held between September and November in Sacramento and the San Francisco Bay area, respectively.
-Fellows should budget for travel to at least one of these conferences in their application.
+Fellows should budget for travel to at least one conference in their application.
 Fellows are also encouraged to present their research at other national and international professional meetings.

 - Early Career Leadership Workshop

-Fellows are expected to attend a 1-day Early Career Leadership Workshop and attend a Delta Stewardship Council meeting the following day at the beginning of their fellowship.
-This workshop helps to put research in the context of management challenges, provides training in communicating science, and advice on career opportunities and how to build a successful career in science.
+If offered during the fellowship, fellows will be expected to attend a 2-3-day Early Career Leadership Workshop, which includes a Delta Stewardship Council meeting, during their fellowship.
+This workshop helps to put research in the context of management challenges, provides training in communicating science, provides advice on how to build a successful science career, and advice on career opportunities.

 - Annual Reports

 All fellows must prepare annual progress reports to be submitted to the California Sea Grant Office, which will deliver these to the Science Program.
 The progress report will detail the grantee’s research activities, provide retrospective and prospective revision of the research plan, and report expenditures.
 Additionally, a copy (may be electronic) of any poster/other professional submissions to that year’s science conference/s or scientific journals will be required at the end of each year.
 Additional metrics specified in the Mentoring Plan should be reported.